evastgh/evastgh.github.io/_pages/about.md

 I lived in Taiwan for the most of my life before moving to California to start my graduate studies.
 I received my B.S. in Mathematics at [National Taiwan University](http://www.math.ntu.edu.tw/en).
 My academic experience in Taiwan has been very fruitful and prepared me well for the challenges in my graduate program.

 I was introduced to rock climbing in early 2017 and it had become my major hobby.
+See [Gallery](/gallery/).

 Publications